Common Questions About Coaching

 One reason people come to coaching is because the gap between what they need and what their current knowledge, strategies, and systems can deliver has grown.

-Does ADHD impact self-esteem?
+Does ADHD affect self-esteem?

 Yes, significantly.
 The groundwork is often laid early.
-By age 12, ADHD children have received an estimated 20,000 more negative messages from parents, teachers, and other adults than their neurotypical peers, according to William W. Dodson, MD, a psychiatrist and ADHD specialist.
-That's a lot of weight to carry into adulthood.
+By age 12, people with ADHD have received an estimated 20,000 more negative messages from parents, teachers, and other adults than their neurotypical peers, according to William W. Dodson, MD, a psychiatrist and ADHD specialist.
+That’s a lot of weight to carry into adulthood.

-Years of struggling with patterns that others seem to manage effortlessly can erode confidence and self-trust.
+Years of struggling with things that others seem to manage effortlessly can erode confidence and self-trust.
 Many ADHD adults carry a persistent, low-grade sense of inadequacy; a feeling of always falling short, even when the evidence of their competence is all around them.

 That feeling rarely comes from one thing.
 It accumulates across years of stalled projects, failed systems, troubled relationships, and the exhausting gap between what you intended to do and what actually happened.
 Building self-acceptance is often just as important as the practical structure work, and it’s woven into the coaching process from the beginning.